johnktaylor/user_repository_service/README.md

     ```bash
     rabbitmqadmin publish routing_key=user_repository payload='{"client_id":"client123", "request_id":"req-456", "timestamp":"2023-10-10T12:00:00Z", "operation":"create_users", "data":{"username":"jdoe", "email":"jdoe@example.com", "user_type":"human"}, "signature":"abcdef123456..."}'
     ```
+- **Encrypted Messages:**
+  Set the `encrypt` flag to true and ensure the `data` field is AES-encrypted before sending.
+See the [integration_tests.py](tests/integration_tests.py) file for practical examples.

 - **Expected Response:**
   The service processes the message and sends a response (which includes status, message, and a new signature) to the `user_repository_responses` queue.

 ### Additional Development Details

-A good point of reference for how to use the service programmatically would be integration_tests.py, please do not run the integration tests in a production environment.
+A good point of reference for how to use the service programmatically would be the `integration_tests.py` file—please do not run the integration tests in a production environment.

 ## Testing
 - **Running Unit and Integration Tests:**